altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/boot-examples/ug-linux-boot-agx5e-premium.md

 ### Boot from QSPI

+This section demonstrates how to build Linux system from separate components, which boots from QSPI.

+**NOTE:**  This section assumes that the [Boot from SD Card](#boot-from-sd-card) section has been already built and the environment setup in that section is still available.

 This section presents how to build the binaries and boot from QSPI with the HPS Enablement Board.
 While the example is based on the GSRD, it contains the following differences: